🦃 RHS Seniors Shine at the 6th Annual Marty White Thanksgiving Dinner!

 Our Biology lab is going strong at Riverside High School.
 Honors Biology, used something called dialysis tubing to represent the cell membrane and how molecules move across the membrane.
 They had to set up the dialysis tubing themselves- which is by itself a difficult task.
 The kids really enjoyed participating in the lab and learning so much!!

-20 days ago, Amanda Keeton
+2 months ago, Amanda Keeton

 In Honors Biology, we used something called dialysis tubing to represent the cell membrane and how molecules move across the membrane.
 They had to set up the dialysis tubing themselves- which is by itself a difficult task.